 For ideal results, it is best that you combine the milk thistle with any liver-friendly diet.
-You should focus on reducing the intake of refined or fatty foods and eat fresh products.
-Anything from apples, avocados to whole grains can help.
+You should focus on reducing the intake of refined or fatty foods and only eat fresh products.
+Anything from apples and avocados to whole grains can help.

 Plus, it’s essential that you stay hydrated at all times.
 The alcohol-induced toxins must leave the system before you can do a full detox.
 By drinking plenty of water, you will be doing your liver a favor.

 You could take a dose of milk thistle at any time of the day, and that can include before you go out drinking at night.
 However, consuming any type of liquor will negate the beneficial effects milk thistle may have on your health.

 People take milk thistle to help heal and repair the liver from the damage that can be caused by heavy, sustained drinking.
 The milk thistle can’t do its job if you continue to drink, putting your body at risk of even more damage.
 Milk thistle is good for the liver, but only if you stop drinking.

 A better course of action would be to limit your alcohol consumption or abstain entirely.
 If you are unable to stop drinking, even though you know it’s not good for your health, you may have an alcohol dependency, where you need to drink to get through the day.
 That is a sign that you have serious alcohol use disorder and require alcohol addiction treatment.